The Architects of Betrayal (TAB) 55: I'll Take Terrible Star Trek Episodes For $100 Alex

 The last depicted a mountain.
 It had the letters Z-T-A-G-H-M-U-T spaced around it.

 The other table held a plethora (my word for today) of figurines stacked upon it.
 Underneath each was a name.
-Names like Augustus, Spock, Mephistocles, Beyonce, Shaka, Adelle, Eminem, Aristotle, Homer, Jalad, Hippocrates, Temba, Wong, Bono, Darmok, Drake, Cher, Sonny, Prince, and Temba.
+Names like Augustus, Spock, Mephistocles, Beyonce, Shaka, Adelle, Eminem, Aristotle, Homer, Jalad, Hippocrates, Temba, Wong, Bono, Darmok, Drake, Cher, Sonny, and Prince.
 It took the group a surprisingly short amount of time to figure out that the bowls were not aligned at the beginning of their names.
 This gave them the city of Tenagra, the battle of Trafalgar, and the mountain of Mutztagh.
 Since there were no figures appropriate to the battle, or the mountain they eventually (I made the trekkies give the rest a chance) figured out that Darmok and Jalad had to go to Tenagra.
 I also issued a challenge that every campaign we do from now on must have some variation of this joke.
 Why?
 Because I'm clearly twisted.
 The goblin then honored his word, and placed the sphere of skymetal into a machine against one wall.
 A portal opened to another room where time had accelerated by a factor of 40,000.
 Inside this work room the goblin and Zornesk made the modifications required to his armor in a couple of minutes.

 Before the group left the city the gnome suggested they dump their loot and acquire more conventional (relatively speaking) gear.
 He went for a pair of Pistols of the Infinte Sky, mainly because my dumb ass told him about them.
 Seriously, why do I continually do this to myself?
 One of these days I'll learn to keep my big mouth shut.